I Think I was Sexually Assaulted

 When can I seek medical attention?

 Ideally within 72 hours.
 You will be given a law enforcement case number and given the option to speak with a police officer.
-A YCC or Safe Harbor advocate can be present to discuss reporting options and next steps with you.
+An advocate can be present to discuss reporting options and next steps with you.

 A sexual assault nurse examiner can: